Sidebar Charting Tools

 Right arrow - Opens Netcare within the Hyperspace Sidebar.
 This allows access to, e.g., Netcare medication information while entering orders or doing medication reconciliation in the main activity panel.

-Left arrow - Opens a read-only view of information from Calgary Zone clinical information systems (Sunrise Clinical Manager, SCM) in the main (centre) Hyperspace activity, exactly as happens when the same system is opened from the patient Storyboard.
+Left arrow - Opens a read-only view of historical information from Calgary Zone's legacy clinical information system (Sunrise Clinical Manager, SCM) in the main (centre) Hyperspace activity, exactly as happens when the same system is opened from the patient Storyboard.
 The current patient chart is opened by default.

 Right arrow - Opens a read-only view of information from SCM in the Sidebar.